-The National Roads Authority is empowered by the Local Government (Toll Roads) Act, 1979 to charge and collect tolls for the use of certain roads by vehicles.
+Transport Infrastructure Ireland is empowered by the Local Government (Toll Roads) Act, 1979 to charge and collect tolls for the use of certain roads by vehicles.
 Before a toll may be imposed on a road, a bye-law under the Act must be passed.

 The Draft Toll Scheme for a particular road and its accompanying Explanatory Statement will be prepared in accordance with the statutory provisions of the Roads Act 1993, as amended by the Planning and Development Act 2000.

-The Authority may adopt the Draft Toll Scheme with or without modifications or may refuse to adopt it.
+Transport Infrastructure Ireland may adopt the Draft Toll Scheme with or without modifications or may refuse to adopt it.

-Certain vehicles in Ireland are exempt from toll charges.
+Certain vehicles are exempt from toll charges.
 The vehicles in question are vehicles belonging to and used for official purposes by the Defence Forces, vehicles used by An Garda Siochana (the Irish police force), fire brigade vehicles and ambulances.

 Vehicles adapted for disabled drivers or passengers are also entitled to exemption from toll fees.
 Toll road operators issue special passes which are recognised by all other toll road operators and which allow such vehicles pass through the tolls without paying.
-To obtain a special pass apply to your nearest toll road operator (pdf).
+To obtain a special pass apply to your nearest toll road operator.

 Tolls and penalties can be recovered either through a criminal or civil procedure.